 During busy periods, we are unable to answer phone queries.
+The best way to contact us is via Intra (Contact us-feature).

 During the busy autumn period, getting an apartment offer for a studio without special reasons is very unlikely.
-If it is important for you to be offered an apartment by the start of your studies, apply for shared apartments too – you can apply for a studio later on.
+If it is important for you to be offered an apartment by the start of your studies, apply for all shared apartments too – you can apply for a studio later on.

 - first-year student, 1 point (shared apartments)